Why Youth Say They Drink

 Recent government studies among the nation’s youth have also confirmed parents as one of the leading sources of alcohol.
-According to the 2009 National Survey on Drug Use and Health, the majority of underage drinkers (ages 12-20), 58%, report getting their alcohol from adults such as parents, guardians, other family members or unrelated adults.
-Additionally, the Centers for Disease Control’s 2009 Youth Risk Behavior Survey reported that 42% of 9th-12th graders who reported past-month consumption said that they usually obtained the alcohol they drank by someone giving it to them; the prevalence of having someone give them alcohol was higher among females (46%) than males (35%).
+According to the 2012 National Survey on Drug Use and Health, the majority of underage drinkers (ages 12-20), 62%, report getting their alcohol from adults such as parents, guardians, other family members or unrelated adults.
+Additionally, the Centers for Disease Control’s 2011 Youth Risk Behavior Survey reported that 40% of students who reported past-month consumption said that they usually obtained the alcohol they drank by someone giving it to them; the prevalence of having someone give them alcohol was higher among females (46%) than males (35%).

 Influence of Parents

 Despite being identified by youth as one of their primary sources of alcohol, hands down, parents are the most influential person or thing in a child’s decision not to drink at all or not to drink on occasion.